Dan Alvaro

-Dan Alvaro (born Rolando Galura 1951) is a Filipino actor both in movies and television.
+Dan Alvaro (born Rolando Galura; 1951) is a Filipino actor both in movies and television.
 His niece is actress Glaiza de Castro and his nephew is actor Alcris Galura.
 He is the father of actor Ram Alvaro.

 Career

-In 1984, Alvaro played as the brother of Nora Aunor in the movie Condemned who works as a driver and hired hit man for ruthless money laundering lady played by Gloria Romero.
+In 1984, Alvaro played as the brother of Nora Aunor in the film Condemned who works as a driver and hired hit man for ruthless money laundering lady played by Gloria Romero.
 He received a nominations for PMPC Star Awards for Movies for New Male Movie Star of the Year and Movie Actor of the Year in the movie Condemned.
 In 1986, he launched to action stardom in the movie Bagong Hari, which he received also a nominee for Best Actor Gawad Urian Award, directed by Mario O'Hara under Cine Suerte productions.

-He played the title role in supernatural hero movie Alamid (Ang Alamat) as the younger Alamid (with Lito Lapid as the elder Alamid).
+He played the title role in supernatural hero film Alamid (Ang Alamat) as the younger Alamid (with Lito Lapid as the elder Alamid).